Danuta Zioło Gawronek &

 Three reconnaissance parties in Pahlevi had made “tentative arrangements” to receive 2,500 Poles a week for an unspecified time from 27 March 1942.
 Instead, a “sudden change of plan by Soviet High Command” allowed only eight days to evacuate about 45,000 Poles, and increased the expected daily number of evacuees from an average of 357 to 5,625.
 The Soviets added to the pressure by stating in their announcement that the start date for the evacuation was to be the following day, 25 March.10

 There was simply no time, attending to nearly 50,000 people, to worry about keeping families together.

 The new urgency to get as many Poles out of the USSR as quickly as possible led to over-crowded shipping vessels, and the need to commandeer any available sea-worthy vessel, including fishing boats.

-Storms made some crossings over the Caspian Sea longer and more uncomfortable than others, as “evacuees arrived at all hours in [their] thousands without due notice,” but the inclement weather also discouraged the flies and their disease-spreading predilections.
+Storms made some crossings over the Caspian Sea longer and more uncomfortable than others, as “evacuees arrived at all hours in [their] thousands without due notice.”
+A positive aspect to the inclement weather was that it discouraged the disease-spreading flies.